Dining Facilities sorted by

 Do you have an environmentally friendly and economically viable idea?
 Contact

-Lowest price for students of Berlin universities, for which the studierendenWERK BERLIN is responsible.
+The lowest price category is for students of public and private Berlin universities, which cooperate with the studierendenWERK.

-Medium price for the staff/members of Berlin universities, for which the studierendenWERK BERLIN is responsible.
-This price can only be offered when an employee identity card or a confirmation of the respective university can be presented.
+Medium price for the staff members of Berlin universities, which cooperate with the studierendenWERK.
+This price can only be offered when an employee identity card or a confirmation of the respective university is presented.

-The highest price applies to guests of Berlin universities and universities of applied sciences.
+This price applies to guests of Berlin universities and universities of Applied Science

 |Liste der Hochschulen im Zuständigkeitsbereich des Studentenwerks Potsdam (299.93 KB)|

-When selecting our products, we pay great attention on high-quality produce and careful preparation.
-We also ensure that our offers contain all vital vitamins and minerals and that these are preserved throughout the preparation process.
+When selecting our products, we lay our focus on high quality produce, careful preparation and that all essential vitamins are preserved.
+We also ensure that our offers contain all vital vitamins and minerals and that these are preserved as well throughout the preparation process.
 We always take into account the latest nutritional-physiological findings.

-In most canteens you can put together your own meals and choose from the various components.
-Only in the smaller canteens we have to serve fixed or partial menus, due to a lack of space.
+In most canteens, you can put together your meal as you wish and chose from different components.
+In smaller facilities, we have to offer complete or partial menus due to restriction of space.

 What we offer in the coffee bars: